alantz19/jana-msgr2-test-task/README.md

 > project docs are at http://v2.local/docs you can access them after starting the project

 # Starting project
-Create a .env file from .env.example and fill in the required fields
+Create a .env file from .env.example
 ```bash
 cp .env.example .env
 ```